cs424/cs424.github.io/_drafts/practical6.md

 {% endhighlight %}
 Then, in the `line_item` partial, replace the opening `<tr>` by:
 {% highlight html+ruby %}
-<% if line_item -- @current_item %>
+<% if line_item == @current_item %>
 <tr id="current_item">
 <% else %>
 <tr>
 <% end %>
 {% endhighlight %}
-I don't like this code (why?) but it marks the latest item with a unique ID, that javascript can use to modify the corresponding part of the DOM.
+I don't particularly like this code.
+(Why?
+Because there must be a cleaner way to achieve this with the `content_tag` helper.
+If you find one, there is a comment box below ...)
+It marks the latest item with a unique ID, and javascript can use this ID to modify the corresponding part of the DOM.
 Add
 {% highlight javascript %}
 $('#current_item').css({'background-color':'#88ff88'}).